All Episodes

 That means they could be bought.

-All you'd have to do is a CEO, say I'll sponsor your tournament if I can get them.
+Say, I'll sponsor your tournament if I can get it.

-I don't never thought it worked that maybe it does.
+I never thought it worked.

 I don't know.

-I really I ought not have said that, because I really don't know.
+I really, I ought not have said that because I really don't know.

 But I do know what the media thinks.

-They think it's automatic, and now there's a female CEO.
+And now there's a female CEO.

 So it's Martha Burke time all over again.